kxk302/Non_B_DNA_vs_novel_bar_plot/README.txt

 Fifth argument: non_B_DNA_Type.
 Allowed values: GQ MR STR APR IR DR Z.
 Sixth argument: non_B_DNA_Folder.
 E.g., './non_b/STR' for STR non-B DNA type

-6. In the 'scripts' folder, there is a shell script that call the R script for all non-B DNA types and generates their bar plot in 'plots' folder
+6. In the 'scripts' folder, there is a shell script, horizontal_bar_plot.sh, that call the R script for all non-B DNA types and generates their bar plot in 'plots' folder